-Once the end-user makes the search, the index will find the relevant information (& subsequent webpages) and serve it to the end user as SEPRs.
+Once the end-user makes the search, the index will find the relevant information (& subsequent webpages) and serve it to the end-user as SERPs.

-As I’ve mentioned earlier, Google has a search index containing trillions of webpages.
-You can’t find what you’re looking for without a help from Google with sorting based on relevance.
+As I’ve mentioned earlier, Google has a search index containing trillions of web pages.
+You can’t find what you’re looking for without help from Google with sorting based on relevance.

 Who sorts that?
 The algorithm.